-Usually, system administrators, using their endpoint apps, will set a list of software that can be installed on any given system, and then set the app to continually monitor that system if a user tries to install something that doesn’t match with the group policy.
+Usually, system administrators will set a list of software that can be installed on any given system.
+Then, they can set an app to continually monitor for users trying to install something that doesn’t match with the group policy.

-Data and device theft is also a major concern for any organization, but with endpoint security, encryption is usually implemented to make it nearly impossible for hostile actors to steal data.
-And even if they have access to a device, endpoint security almost always allows for remote management.
-Devices can be easily wiped remotely or tracked for recovery.
+Data and device theft is also a major concern for any organization.
+Endpoint protection leverages encryption to make it nearly impossible for hostile actors to steal data.
+Even if they have access to a device, endpoint systems almost always allow for remote data wipes and issue tracking.

 Prevent data loss

 Data loss is a very real issue for employees and IT managers.
 If a drive fails in a work-issued laptop, then that data is gone.
 Or if the device is stolen, it’s an even bigger liability.